Voodoo Macbeth: Production

-At Welles's request Houseman stayed away from early rehearsals, leaving him able to concentrate on the first two Negro Theatre Unit productions, both from the contemporary wing.
-Walk Together Chillun, written and co-directed by actor Frank Wilson, was the modestly received first production, presented in February 1936.
+At Welles's request, Houseman stayed away from early rehearsals, leaving him able to concentrate on the first two Negro Theatre Unit productions, both from the contemporary wing.
+Walk Together Chillun, written and co-directed by actor Frank Wilson, was the modestly received first production presented in February 1936.
 The second was Rudolph Fisher's Conjur' Man Dies, a comedy-mystery starring Dooley Wilson (and directed by Joseph Losey) that was a smash hit.

 In fact, since Conjur' Man Dies was playing onstage while the 150-person cast of Macbeth was rehearsing, their rehearsals had to start at midnight and run much of the night.

 The settings and costumes were designed by Nat Karson.
 Welles and Karson researched Directoire style, uniforms of the Napoleonic era, and tropical vegetation.
 The sets and costumes were executed by the Federal Theatre Workshop at a cost of $2,000.

 The lighting was created by Abe Feder, later regarded as a founder of lighting design profession.
 Feder had a difficult relationship with Welles, who he believed was too young and ignorant of the practicalities of theatre; he continued to hold this opinion when interviewed decades later.

-Welles also faced some difficulties in asserting authority with the black cast and crew, but he won them over with his energy and warmth, and pleased everyone by cramming the rehearsal space with food and drink.
+Welles also faced some difficulties in asserting authority with the black cast and crew but won them over with his energy and warmth, and pleased everyone by cramming the rehearsal space with food and drink.
 Black cast and crew members interviewed decades later said that Houseman and Welles had their full confidence.

 "I never would have amounted to anything in the theatre if it hadn't been for Orson Welles," Canada Lee recalled.
 "The way I looked at acting, it was interesting and it was certainly better than going hungry.
 But I didn't have a serious approach to it until … I bumped into Orson Welles.
 He was putting on a Federal Theatre production of Macbeth with Negro players and, somehow, I won the part of Banquo.
 He rehearsed us for six solid months, but when the play finally went on before an audience, it was right — and it was a wonderful sensation, knowing it was right.
 Suddenly, the theatre became important to me.
 I had a respect for it, for what it could say.
 I had the ambition — I caught it from Orson Welles — to work like mad and be a convincing actor."